Frequently Asked Questions (FAQ)

 Does BrailleBlaster support math?

 Yes!
 BrailleBlaster offers multiple methods for adding math to any document.
 You can use six-key entry, if you prefer.
-You can enter the math using easy-to-learn APH ASCII Math.
+You can enter the math using the easy-to-learn APH ASCII Math Hub or the Spatial Math Editor.
 If your file has images, you can use the built-in Image Describer.
 If your file needs number lines, matrices, or tables with math in them, BrailleBlaster has the tools to make this process easier.

 Does BrailleBlaster support graphics?

-We have some initial graphics support via the insert image feature and are working on adding more support for graphics.
-Join the mailing lists to be updated on this issue and more! [insert link to mailing list]
+We have initial graphics support for .jpg, .pdf, .png, and .svg files via the insert image feature and are working on adding more support for graphics.
+Join the mailing lists to be updated on this issue and more! [[https://www.freelists.org/list/aphbrailleblaster]]

 Does BrailleBlaster support my embosser?